Ethan-zc/WOW_Renting/material-kit-react-main/src/README.md

 Authentication

+- Sign in & sign up
-- Use local storage to achieve remember me option
-- Probably workable in storing token
+- Use local storage to achieve remember me option, probably workable in storing token
+- Filling form check if they are valid

 # Templates